WebSpellChecker/wproofreader-docker/README.md

 ## Create image from modified Docker container

-If you need to make any changes to the app configuration which is running inside Docker container (e.g. changes to `AppServerX.xml`) and keep them persistent, create an image from the modified container.
+If you need to make any changes to the app configuration that is running inside the Docker container (e.g. changes to `AppServerX.xml`) and keep it persistent, create an image from the modified container.
 It can be easily done with a single command:

 ```
 docker commit <existing_container_id> <new_name_image>
 ```

 Then check if the image has been successfully created, using `docker images` command.
 You will see the list of existing images.
-Use this new image to create new containers following the instructions on how to run container above.
+Use this new image to create new containers following the instructions on how to run the container above.

 ## Docker Compose